hawkmoth-studio/perforce-docker/README.md

 Attention: when server detects that key and/or certificate has changed, a new server fingerprint is generated.
 All the clients (including local container client) must be updated to trust this new fingerprint.

+### Swarm trigger support
+If `INSTALL_SWARM_TRIGGER` is set to `true`, swarm trigger script and configuration is installed / updated on every container startup.
+The following tasks are performed as part of trigger installation:
+1. Script creates `.swarm` depot if it does not exist.
+1. Script creates a temporary workspace and syncs it to temp directory.
+This workspace will be deleted later.
+1. Script installs / updates `//.swarm/triggers/swarm-trigger.pl` from the official package.
+1. Using `SWARM_TRIGGER_HOST` and `SWARM_TRIGGER_TOKEN`, the script installs / updates `//.swarm/triggers/swarm-trigger.conf`.
+1. Script submits changes (if any) to the p4d server.
+1. Script updated `p4 triggers` (see [official documentation](https://www.perforce.com/manuals/v18.1/cmdref/Content/CmdRef/p4_triggers.html)).

+Beware, setting `INSTALL_SWARM_TRIGGER` to value other than `true` does not remove currently installed triggers!

 ## helix-swarm